 - American Medical Systems

 - Cook Medical

 The recent vaginal mesh lawsuit settlement awarded to Wicker for $5 million was from Ethicon, a J&J company.
 The majority of TVM cases are against J&J. The company began pulling product lines off the market in 2012 after the FDA ordered them to study injury rates.
-Unfortunately, thousands of women had already been injured by the faulty mesh at this point.
+Unfortunately, thousands of women report vaginal mesh injuries after implantation.

 J&J’s Ethicon is not the only manufacturer involved.
 Cases related to TVM inserts have increased since they first began in 2011.
-Currently, over 100,000 suits have been filed against the above-mentioned device manufacturers.
+Currently, over 100,000 women filed lawsuits against the above-mentioned device manufacturers.